getkeops/keops/doc/python/installation.rst

 The dependencies for PyKeOps are listed :ref:`above <part.PyKeOpsRequirements>`, but the exact packages needed depend on your system.
-For instance, the following commands should create a working environment:
+For instance, the following commands should create a working environment on Ubuntu 24.04 equipped with a GPU:

 .. prompt:: bash $